-Sustainable footwear company, Allbirds, was already in a good position when the pandemic hit.
-The San Francisco start-up had merged its online e-commerce inventories with those in-store.
-When the physical shops shut, staff were reassigned to meet the increasing demands of online ordering.
+Sustainable footwear company Allbirds was already in a good position when the pandemic hit.
+The San Francisco start-up had merged its online e-commerce inventories with those in stores.
+When the physical stores closed, staff members were reassigned to meet the increasing demands of online ordering.

-The company, with a healthy, growth mindset, proved sufficiently adaptable and resilient to tackle both immediate and long-term challenges.
+With a healthy growth mindset, the company proved sufficiently adaptable and resilient to tackle both immediate and long-term challenges.

 Importance of Resilience at Work